We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Co-op Cycles ADV 1.1 comes with lightweight aluminum front and rear racks already fitted on the frame, so all you need to do is attach the panniers and hit the road.

 The frame and fork are made from double-butted Chromoly steel which is strong under heavy loads and comfortable on long rides — travelers’ favorite!
+You can easily carry all of your bike camping equipment.

 If you plan to tackle mountain passes, you’ll be happy to have 30 gears at your disposal operated by Shimano Deore LX front and rear derailleurs.
 Once you’re finished with taking photos at the top and begin that sweet descent, you can control your speed with heavy-duty TRP HY/RD hydraulic disc brakes.